MicrosoftDocs/VBA-Docs/api/Excel.Worksheet.AutoFilter.md

 ## Remarks

 The property returns **Nothing** if filtering is off.

-To create an  **AutoFilter** object for a worksheet, you must turn autofiltering on for a range on the worksheet either manually or using the **AutoFilter** method of the **Range** object.
+To create an **AutoFilter** object for a worksheet, you must turn autofiltering on for a range on the worksheet either manually or by using the **[AutoFilter](excel.range.autofilter.md)** method of the **Range** object.

 ## Example

-The following example returns autofilter for the current worksheet.
+The following example returns AutoFilter for the current worksheet.

 ```vb
 Dim Worksheet1 As Worksheet